Catching Kids Before the Waterfall: The Case for More Proactive SEL

 Create a structure for a strong relationship between students and campus adults

 It is very important to create some kind of advisory relationship where each adult has a small group of students that they know by name, by face, by interest and by need, and have some connection to their family.
-This safe and connected adult relationship enables the teacher/advisor to check in regularly with their small group and recognize when a student might be struggling in order to connect them with additional supports.
+This safe and connected adult relationship enables the teacher/advisor to check in regularly with their small group and recognize when a student might be struggling to connect them with additional support.
+I call this an anchor point system for student staff relationships.

 Do regular emotional “check-ins” for students